Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Conclusion

+\begin{bmhead}[Acknowledgement.]
+The authors acknowledge the Beijing Beilong Super Cloud Computing Co., Ltd for providing HPC resources that have contributed to the research results reported within this paper (\url{http://www.blsc.cn/}). \end{bmhead}

 \begin{bmhead}[Funding.]
 This work was supported by the National Natural Science Foundation of China (NSFC) through grants nos.
-12272311, 12388101, 12125204; the Young Elite Scientists Sponsorship Program by CAST (2023QNRC001); and the 111 project of China (project no. B17037).
-The authors acknowledge the Beijing Beilong Super Cloud Computing Co., Ltd for providing HPC resources that have contributed to the research results reported within this paper (URL: http://www.blsc.cn/). \end{bmhead}
+12272311, 12388101, 12125204; the Young Elite Scientists Sponsorship Program by CAST (2023QNRC001); and the 111 project of China (project no. B17037). \end{bmhead}

 \begin{bmhead}[Declaration of interests.]
 The authors report no conflict of interest. \end{bmhead}

 \begin{bmhead}[Author ORCIDs.]
 Ao Xu, https://orcid.org/0000-0003-0648-2701; Heng-Dong Xi, https://orcid.org/0000-0002-2999-2694. \end{bmhead}